Practical Aspects on Solving Differential Equations Using Deep Learning: A Primer: A Complete Example: The 1D Heat Equation

-This section shows the DG method for solving the one-dimensional heat equation.
-The unknown function that describes the heat at time $t$ and at spatial point $x$ is $y(x, t)$ and the equation describes the boundary value problem:
+To begin with, our unknown function that describes the heat at time $t$ and at a spatial point $x$ is $y(x, t)$ and the complete initial-boundary-value problem is:

 where the Laplacian of $y$ is $\Delta y = \frac{\partial^2 y}{\partial x^2 } $, and $\kappa$ is the thermal conductivity constant.
-Equation~\eqref{eq:heat} has an exact solution in closed form $y(x, t) = \sin(x) \exp(-\kappa t) $.
+Moreover, we know that Equation~\eqref{eq:heat} has an exact solution in closed form: $y(x, t) = \sin(x) \exp(-\kappa t) $.
 Notice that Equation~\ref{eq:heat} has constant boundary conditions (Dirichlet), and the initial conditions indicate that at time $t=0$, the heat spatial distribution is sinusoidal.

-To numerically solve the IVBP~\eqref{eq:heat} using the DG method, we first must define a loss function that we will minimize using a neural network to approximate the solution $y(x, t)$ of $\partial_t y(x, t) - \kappa \frac{\partial^2 y(x, t)}{\partial x^2} = 0 $.
-Therefore, we start with the equation~\eqref{eq:dgm_loss}, and we plug in the terms given by our boundary value problem in equation~\eqref{eq:heat}: